-- 7 requests for Initial Review forms were received by the Child Protection and Review unit in February 2022 relating to 9 children, including a sibling group of 3 children.
-For all the referrals received, children and young people were allocated an Independent Reviewing Officer (IRO) within 24 hours and Initial Child Looked After Reviews were arranged within 4 weeks of the children and young people becoming Looked After. - In February 2022, the Child Protection and Review Unit held 97 Looked After Review Meetings for children, with all but one of these being held within timescales, and a rationale for delay relating to this review was provided.
-Independent Reviewing Officers closely monitor Child Looked After Review timescales to ensure that this high percentage is maintained and improved upon, whilst a clear rationale is recorded on a child's file if there are circumstances which result in a child's review meeting not being held within statutory timescales. - IROs robustly review children's care plans.
+- 14 requests for Initial Review forms were received by the Child Protection and Review unit in May 2022 relating to 14 children - unusually each of these referrals was for a single child.
+For all the referrals received, children and young people were allocated an Independent Reviewing Officer (IRO) within 24 hours and Initial Child Looked After Reviews were arranged within 4 weeks of the children and young people becoming Looked After. - In May the Child Protection and Review Unit held 172 Looked After Review Meetings for children, with all but one (for 2 siblings) of these being held within timescales.
+Independent Reviewing Officers closely monitor Child Looked After Review timescales to ensure that this high percentage is maintained whilst a clear rationale is recorded on a child's file if there are circumstances which result in a child's review meeting not being held within statutory timescales. - IROs robustly review children's care plans.
 They provide time-bound actions, which are followed up in between review meeting to ensure that plans for children progress swiftly, and where drift is identified informal and formal resolution processes are used effectively.
 Children's reviews are well attended by a range of partner agencies, who commit to taking actions to improve children's experiences and outcomes.